 What are the benefits of an IUD?

-The ParaGard®, Liletta® and the Mirena® IUDs are some of the least expensive, longest lasting forms of birth control available to women today.
+The ParaGard® and Liletta® IUDs are some of the least expensive (over time), longest lasting forms of birth control available to women today.
 There are many other benefits.

 - The ParaGard® IUD does not change a woman’s hormone levels.

-- The Mirena® IUD may reduce period cramps and make your period lighter.
+- The Liletta® IUD may reduce period cramps and make your period lighter.
 On average, menstrual flow is reduced by 90 percent.
 For some women, periods stop altogether.

 - IUDs can be used during breast-feeding.